beamer-bridge/beamer/docs/source/whitepaper.rst

 * Subsequent counter challenge should cover the cost of L1 resolution
 * Immediately send ``non-fill proof call`` on target rollup for claims with no corresponding fills
 * Proceed with L1 resolution only when the stake of the opponent covers the cost and we are losing a challenge
-* Open a parallel claim to one of our rightful claims if:
-    * there is a challenged wrongful claim C for the same request and
-    * C expires before our challenged rightful claim and
-    * the stake amount is not high enough for L1 resolution.

 Protocol parameters
 -------------------